Treatments

 About the Pulmonary Function Testing Laboratory:

-The Pulmonary Function Testing Laboratory, a part of Respiratory Care Services, uses routine and sophisticated diagnostic services to guide therapeutic and management decisions for patients with lung disorders.
+The Pulmonary Function Testing Laboratory, a part of Respiratory Care Services, uses diagnostic services to guide therapeutic and management decisions for patients with lung disorders.
 Pulmonary function tests measure how well the lungs take in and release air, and how well they move oxygen from the atmosphere into the body’s circulation.

-Laboratory Services
+Pulmonary Function Testing Laboratory Services

 Pulmonary Function Testing Laboratory services include:

-Pulmonary Function Exams
+Pulmonary Function Tests

 • Basic Spirometry (Forced Vital Capacity, Flow-Volume Loops, Flows)